 * including gender binary

-The autistic author (self diagnosed after her child's autism diagnosis) created, developed and delivered, ROARHEART™, a highly successful and liberating program (a project they had been developing and designed for 17 years, since 1998, delivered between 2010 - 2015) with astounding outcomes for young, diverse and autistic women aged 12 - 25 years.
+The author created, developed and delivered, ROARHEART™, a highly successful and liberating program.
+A project they continue to develop and design since 1998, delivered between 2010 - 2015 with astounding outcomes for young and adult neurodivergent women aged 12 - 25 years.